HPD: Man escapes police, helicopter and K-9 units on foot after high-speed chase in south Houston

 HOUSTON— The Houston Police Department is searching for a man accused of leading them on a high-speed chase Friday morning in south Houston.

-Around 3 a.m., HPD Patrol Officers were driving in the 2200 block of Keller Street at Berkley when they attempted to pull over a pick-up truck for traffic violations.
-The driver of the truck sped off, leading police on a high-speed chase, before crashing into a metal fence.
+Around 3 a.m., HPD patrol officers were driving in the 2200 block of Keller Street at Berkley when they attempted to pull over a pickup truck for traffic violations.
+The driver of the truck sped off, leading police on a high-speed chase before crashing into a metal fence.

 The driver jumped out of the truck and escaped on foot.

-The HPD K-9 unit and helicopter searched the area but the man could not be found.
+The HPD K-9 unit and helicopter searched the area, but the man could not be found.